UST-QuAntiL/tosca-definitions-qc-applications/docs/tutorial-model-and-deploy.md

 To watch the deployment in the console see the [Useful Commands](https://github.com/OpenTOSCA/opentosca-docker#useful-commands) section of the OpenTOSCA docker-compose repository.
 Attach to the logs of `container`, `engine-ia` and `engine-plan` in two seperate terminals with the provided commands for the best overview.

-To verify that your deployment was actually successful open <http://localhost:9992/> (change the port if you've chosen another port for the frontend before) in your browser.
+To verify that your deployment was actually successful open <http://localhost:9992/> (change the port if you have chosen another port for the frontend before) in your browser.